-When it comes to managing your investments, navigating through the sea of the various financial professionals can be overwhelming.
-There are financial advisors, wealth managers, stockbrokers, etc. Each of these could be fee-only, fee-based, or commission only.
-Then you get into the licenses—Series 7, Series 24, Series 6, Series 66 and Series 63.
+When it comes to managing your investments, navigating through the sea of various financial professionals can be overwhelming.
+There are financial advisors, wealth managers, stockbrokers, etc. Each of these could be fee-only, fee-based, or commission-only.
+Then you get into the licenses—Series 7, Series 24, Series 6, Series 66, and Series 63.
 After all that, you’ll see designations like CHFC, CFP®, CPA, CFA.
 I think you get the point.
 With all the options out there, choosing a financial advisor can be overwhelming.

 With that in mind, let’s take a closer look at choosing a financial advisor and how a small, independent advisor might be a better fit for your individual needs.

 If you want to hand your money over and forget about it, then a big firm is often good at managing the money you don’t want control over.
 However, if you want a say in the decisions, then go with an independent advisor.
 When you take that route, we become a team.
 We both agree on strategies and both work toward that goal.
 Professionals at larger firms are often looking to meet quotas.
 Many times you may be sold a product you may not need or doesn’t fit your goals.
 The reason this occurs is that of volume.